hapi-server/server-ui/README.md

 # Installation

-To use 1., download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory ending in `hapi/`.
+To use 1. with your HAPI server, download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory associated with responses to the URL that ends in `hapi/`.

 To use 2.,